 This explains the information shown on the sales invoice in more detail, such as adding discounts, adding a delivery address, changing the VAT rate etc.

 The quick start guide shows you how to create a simple invoice.

-categories are used to categorise and group your sales and other transactions.
-For example, if the invoice is for stationery, you might use a category for Office Supplies.
+Ledger accounts are used to categorise and group your sales and other transactions.
+For example, if the invoice is for stationery, you might use a ledger account for Office Supplies.

-When you save the invoice, the net value (without VAT) is recorded against thiscategory, so you can report on the total value of your office supply sales.
+When you save the invoice, the net value (without VAT) is recorded against thisledger account, so you can report on the total value of your office supply sales.

 When you create an invoice, the default set on the customer record is used first.
-This is to help you make sure the right category is used on your sales invoices automatically.
+This is to help you make sure the right ledger account is used on your sales invoices automatically.